 The perks of having a good quality mattress are often overlooked.
 After all, as long as you have a bed to sleep on, that’s all that should really matter, right?
-But having the perfect mattress for you has a lot of benefits.
+But having the perfect mattress or custom sized mattress for you has a lot of benefits.

 People invest in a good quality mattress for different reasons.
 For instance, it can help you with the aches and sores that you wake up to almost every morning.
 For others, it may just be because they want the five-star hotel experience right in the comfort of their home.